ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 When she looks away his fingers find the underside of her chin and he pulls her face down to his,

-"It's much easier to kill than play politics." something behind those warm, chocolate irises shift, and the bond goes stiff,
+"It's much easier to kill than play politics." something behind those warm, chocolate irises shifts, and the bond goes stiff,

 "Especially when it would be easier to kill them all."

-Sloane opens her mouth to speak, to agree absentmindedly, but the bond gone completely cold and positively frozen as if it had never been anything but a whipping *tundra.* She sits ramrod straight in his lap, chin still settled against his fingers.
+Sloane opens her mouth to speak, to agree absentmindedly, but the bond has gone completely cold and positively frozen as if it had never been anything but a whipping *tundra.* She sits ramrod straight in his lap, chin still settled against his fingers.

 Sloane's pulse kicks up at the keen, clarifying awareness awoken from recognizing a predator in close quarters.
-She's seen him fight, seen him behead Kubic without hesitation, but this is different; this she can *feel.* The violence isn't circumstantial and suggested fickly.
+She's seen him fight, seen him behead Kubic without hesitation, but this is different; this she can *feel.* The violence isn't circumstantial and suggested fleetingly.
 It lives in him, just under his skin.

 *Waiting.*